|(Fisher Theater, Detroit)|

-The "fruit of the Spirit" is noncircumstantial (Galatians 5:22-23).
-That is, the heart-conditions of being at peace, being kind, being joyful, and so on, are independent of your life circumstances.
-Otherwise love, peace, patience, kindness, and so on, rise or fall depending on one's circumstances.
+I am told that the heart-conditions of being at peace, being kind, being joyful, and so on, are independent of my life circumstances.
+Otherwise love, peace, patience, kindness, and so on, rise or fall depending on what I am facing.
 The real thing, if it exists at all, must be something unattached to the vicissitudes of life.

 True contentment, as well, is noncircumstantial.
 We see this in Paul, who wrote: